nzoschke/gomesh/docs/grpc-service.md

 0
 ```

-## Generating Client and Server Interfaces
+## Generating a Server Interfaces

-Next we create a `.go` file with a gRPC client and server interface.
+Next we create a `.go` file with a gRPC server interface.
 The `prototool generate` command, configured with a `prototool.yaml` creates this for us by invoking the `protoc` compiler with proper flags.

 ```yaml
 generate: